 “Over here,” called the Field Master, pointing to a concealed trail.
 “You can get in over here.”

 The whipper-in came back, talked urgently to the Field Master, then turned his horse and continued in the direction he was originally going.

-After the meet I asked him what that exchange was all about.To read more, a subscription is needed: Click here to subscribe
+After the meet I asked him what that exchange was all about.To read more, a subscription is required.
+Log in or click here to subscribe.